mantidproject/mantid/docs/source/algorithms/ReflectometryReductionOne-v2.rst

 If summation is to be done in wavelength, then this is done first.
 The the conversion to wavelength and normalisation by monitors and direct beam is done, followed by the transmission correction.
 Transmission correction is always done, even if the input was already in wavelength.
+The resulting workspace is cropped in wavelength according to :literal:`WavelengthMin` and :literal:`WavelengthMax`, which are both mandatory properties.

-If summation is to be done in Q, this is done after the normalisations, but again, only if the original input was not already in wavelength.
+If summation is to be done in Q, this is done after the normalisations and cropping, but again, only if the original input was not already in wavelength.

 Finally, the output workspace in wavelength is converted to momentum transfer (Q).